Published: January 26, 2026

 Cybersecurity

 Cyber security can be an issue in Mongolia with businesses being targeted by phishing and email schemes.
 Non-state cyber actors, including criminals and hacktivists, actively target Mongolia.
 It should be noted that Mongolia is reliant on both Russia and China for its internet capabilities.
-The use of social media for scams is commonplace and visitors should take vigilance when sharing social media information.
+The use of social media for scams is commonplace, and visitors should take vigilance when sharing social media information.

 Import/Export Restrictions